Dear Parents of New Students:

 If you would like to receive the UVA Today Daily Report, please subscribe online.
 This daily (weekday) email will keep you informed about University people and initiatives.
 In addition, UVA Alerts notifies registered users via text message when the University community faces imminent threat from a hazard.
 Since this system requires a computing ID, only students and staff are eligible to register for accounts, but students may add parent contacts to their accounts.
 Encourage your student to sign up online.

 The Parents Fund Committee supports student organizations, safety and health, diversity, and parent resources.
 Funding recipients have included alcohol abuse prevention programs, club sports and arts groups, and the Career Center, among other programs.
 The Parents Fund Committee works particularly hard to ensure student safety.
 The Committee has supported a Global Positioning System (GPS) for our bus system, among many other safety projects.
 I encourage you to get involved.

 Finally, let me offer some practical advice.
 Many families pack small items that require assembly, and so I recommend that you bring some simple tools with you, such as a flat-head screwdriver and a Phillips screwdriver.
 A roll of duct tape can prove useful.
-And because residence hall rooms are small, using a tape measure might save you some frustration.
+And because residence hall rooms are small, using a tape measure before you move in a larger item might save you some frustration.
 Please be sure that your student brings details of any medical prescriptions and that you have given your student contact information for doctors and dentists.
 These simple steps will make Move-In Day less stressful and help your student get off to a good start at UVA.